 We’ve all done it.
 You’re searching for an apartment, and after what feels like years, you finally come across the perfect one.
 The building is excellent, and you can see yourself living in the apartment.
 The problem is, you don’t know the city very well, so you ask your broker a simple question: Do people like me live here?
 Suddenly, your broker freezes up.
 We discuss why New York real estate brokers cannot answer certain questions when asked.
 In short, the fair housing discrimination laws are why; read on.

 Why Doesn’t My Broker Want to Help?Why Doesn’t My Broker Want to Help?

 Believe it or not, your broker is not allowed to answer this question!
 Any variation of that, including; Is their people my age around here or what kind of people live in this building is not allowed.
 That even includes the question many new parents ask: Are there other families in this building so my child will have friends?

 Unfortunately for you, your broker must plead the fifth on all these questions.

 Can You Tell Me Why?Can You Tell Me Why?

-Discrimination fair housing laws in New York exist so your broker cannot steer one group of people towards a particular neighborhood.
-There are twelve different protected classes, which include race, color, national origin, religion, sex, familial status, disability, religion, marital status, sexual orientation, age, and military status.
-What this means is that the broker cannot urge you towards or away from a property with information about these groups
+Discrimination fair housing laws in New York exist, so your broker cannot steer one group of people towards a particular neighborhood.
+There are twelve different protected classes: race, color, national origin, religion, sex, familial status, disability, religion, marital status, sexual orientation, age, and military status.
+This means that the broker cannot urge you towards or away from a property with information about these groups.

 Is this that Big of a Deal?Is this that Big of a Deal?

 While you might think that you’re asking a simple question like “Are there lots of people my age nearby?” what your broker is likely to hear is an opportunity for them to discriminate based on age accidentally.
 They shouldn’t steer one age group to or from a neighborhood.
 If your broker does this, he or she could be charged a hefty fine by the state!